All Episodes

 Yeah, that's right.

-Kind of a happy ending to a sad beginning.
+It's a kind of a happy ending to a sad beginning.

 How many people, Stephen, have purchased machines from you?

-Well, since 1986, I would say well over Oh, God.
+Well, since 1986, I would say well over, oh, God.

 I would say well over three or four hundred machines.